 We have written an article on the Rise of the Bug Detector which provides an informative insight for the layman on how these devices work and how simple they are to operate.
 From a legal perspective, bug detectors do not transmit and are designed only to identify transmitting frequencies, therefore, their ownership and use are within the law.

-If you do find a tracking device, or any other kind of 'bug' - do not remove it - you could be liable for removing property which does not belong to you.
+If you do find a tracking device or any other kind of 'bug' - do not remove it - you could be liable for removing property that does not belong to you.
 Take a picture and then drive your car to the local Police and let them handle the situation.